 When Louise A. Hoge (Mrs. Ivan) became president of the Music Lovers’ Club in 1948, her main goal was to raise funds to purchase a concert grand piano for club programs and concerts in the City Auditorium.
 This was accomplished.
 In addition, Louise Hoge served as concertmaster with the Rome Symphony Orchestra for 35 years, from 1947-1982.

 Upon Helen Dean Rhodes retirement as Conductor in 1976, the baton was passed to John Carruth, who led the orchestra until his retirement in 1995.
 The orchestra experienced tremendous growth under Mr. Carruth’s direction, utilizing many local teachers and musicians.
 It was under John Carruth’s tenure that musicians began to be paid for their service and the Orchestra moved towards becoming a professional, community orchestra.

 Dr. Tristan Foison became Music Director in August, 1995.
 In October 2000, Philip Rice was selected and served as Conductor and Music Director through 2007.
 The 2007-2008 season utilized guest conductors as a search began for a new conductor.
 In July 2008, Dr. Richard Prior was named the new Music Director and Conductor.
-Dr. Sam Baltzer was named Artistic Director and Conductor in 2015.
-His inaugural concert with the Orchestra was held on October 10, 2015.
+Dr. Sam Baltzer served as Artistic Director and Conductor from 2015 to 2017.
 Currently the Orchestra membership consists of 50-65 paid, professional musicians.